speechcatcher-asr/speechcatcher/README.md

 This is a Python utility to interface [Speechcatcher EspNet2 models](https://huggingface.co/speechcatcher).
 You can transcribe media files and use the utility for live transcription.
 All models are trained end-to-end with punctuation - the ASR model is able to output full text directly, without the need for punctuation reconstruction.

-Our first model is for German, trained on 13k hours of speech.
-More models will follow - stay tuned!
+The current focus is on German ASR.
+But more models will follow - stay tuned!

 ![Speechcatcher live recognition example](https://github.com/speechcatcher-asr/speechcatcher/raw/main/speechcatcher_de_live.gif)